- Alzheimer’s Disease, a progressive disease of the brain is the most common form of dementia

 - Inability to maintain a thought long enough to act on it

 The family can help their loved one by making sure bills are paid, and making sure he/she gets to appointments on time.
-In order to help the patient mitigate stress, this may be a good time to retire and to get legal and financial matters taken care of.
-Adjust home surroundings so that patients don’t get confused.
-Keep their choices simple, regularly assess their ability to drive safely, reduce clutter, and place lists of contact numbers at convenient spots so that they can call when they need help.
+In order to help the person reduce stress, this may be a good time for them to retire if they haven’t already and to get their legal and financial matters in order.
+Adjust home surroundings to minimize confusion.
+Keep their choices simple, regularly assess their ability to drive safely, reduce clutter, and place lists of contact numbers at convenient spots so that they can call if and when they need help.

 A Day in the Life – the story of Amy

-Amy remembers when her mother began showing signs of Alzheimer’s Disease.
+Amy remembers when her mother began showing signs of Alzheimer’s disease.
 It started shortly after Amy’s father died.
 Her mother began bouncing checks.
 This was odd since her mother was always the one who took care of the bills and was always well organized.
-Amy thought the changes in her mother was due to the recent passing of her father.
-Her mother’s hygiene was poor, she did not want to eat and she seemed to get easily confused.
+Amy thought the changes in her mother were due to the recent passing of her father.
+Usually very put together, her mother’s hygiene had become poor, she did not want to eat and she seemed to get easily confused.
 After convincing her mother to go to the doctor to get checked for depression, her worst fears were realized, her mother had Alzheimer’s.

-During this stage, signs and symptoms of Alzheimer’s Disease become obvious.
+During this stage, signs and symptoms of Alzheimer’s disease become obvious.
 Thinking and reasoning issues become clearer, and new issues appear.
-Patients in this stage often withdraw from participation in activities they previously enjoyed, like conversing with family.
+Individuals in this stage often withdraw from participation in activities they previously enjoyed, like conversing with family.